-Comment: When we think of the word intention we commonly think of it as a strong desire to seek a goal or aim of some sort.
-However, Dr. Dyer proposes that it is “something greater than a determined ego or individual will”.
-He surmises that it is something completely opposite of ego or a determination to achieve a set goal or purpose.
-In fact, he suggests that ego gets in the way of true intention, that intention as defined by Carlos Castaneda in his final book, The Active Side of Infinity.
-I have often experienced that my egos do in fact separate me from my “source” and that they actually make it more difficult for me to achieve my stated goals and objectives.
+Comment: When we think of the word intention, we commonly think of it as a strong desire to seek a goal or aim of some sort.
+However, Dr. Dyer proposes that it is “something greater than a determined ego or individual will.”
+He surmises that it is something opposite of ego or a determination to achieve a set goal or purpose.
+In fact, he suggests that ego gets in the way of true intention, that intention defined by Carlos Castaneda in his final book, The Active Side of Infinity.
+I have often experienced that my egos do separate me from my “source” and that they actually make it more difficult for me to achieve my stated goals and objectives.

 2. Your free will can either move you with Universal Spirit and its unfolding or away from it toward ego dominance.
 As it moves away from Spirit, life appears to be a struggle.
 Slower energies flow through you, and you may feel hopeless, helpless, and lost.
 You can use your free will to rejoin higher, faster energies.
 The truth is that we do not create anything alone; we are all creatures with God.
 Our free will combines and redistributes what’s already created.
 You choose!
 Free will means that you have the choice to connect to Spirit or not!
 (1.14.1)

-Comment: “Free will,” is one of the most highly debated ideas or concepts throughout history by philosophers, religious leaders, and the rest of us.
-Therefore, I will not attempt to comment on this issue here or at this time voicing my point of view… not my objective here!
+Comment: “Free will” is one of the most highly debated ideas or concepts throughout history by philosophers, religious leaders, and the rest of us.
+Therefore, I will not attempt to comment on this issue here or voicing my point of view… not my objective here!

 3. Research has shown that a simple act of kindness directed toward another improves the functioning of the immune system and stimulates the production of serotonin in both the recipient of the kindness and the person extending the kindness.
 (2.25.2)

 Comment: Kindness is an attribute that I continually have to work on.
-It is not that I am intentionally unkind or seek to be unkind, it is that I am usually not living in the present moment and therefore am unaware of the opportunities I have to practice kindness.
+It is not that I am intentionally unkind or seek to be unkind; I am usually not living in the present moment and therefore am unaware of the opportunities I have to practice kindness.

-Comment: I have spent the better part of five years studying, practicing, and trying to better understand love… it is hard, at least for me.
-I have come to understand that true love is defined as wanting the health, happiness, and well-being for another person more than you want it for yourself, making sacrifices to make that happen, and not expecting anything in return.
+Comment: I have spent the better part of five years studying, practicing, and trying to understand love better… it is hard, at least for me.
+I have come to understand that true love is defined as wanting the health, happiness, and well-being of another person more than you want it for yourself, making sacrifices to make that happen, and not expecting anything in return.
 I believe it is the most difficult of attributes to master, but it truly is the most powerful force in the universe and well worth the effort.

 Take Responsibility for Your Life